encse/rubik-dos/README.md

 Hey, all of us had to start somewhere...

-**Copyright** I know that I shouldn't... but the whole devenv is checked in with the source code.
-Afterall: how on Earth am I supposed to find the Borland C++ compiler 10 years from now, and the same for Norton Commander...
+**Copyright**: I know that I shouldn't... but the whole devenv is checked in with the source code.
+How on Earth am I supposed to find the Borland C++ compiler 10 years from now afterall?
+And the same goes for Norton Commander...
+That's how things were working in 1998, let's just conserve it for the future.